mxjan/Systems_Genetics_of_Sleep_Regulation/README.md

 # Data

-* All data described as 'Data/*' in documentation can be found on our associated [website](https://bxd.vital-it.ch/#/) as a Data_mm9.tar.gz
+* All data and Rmarkdown output described as 'Data/*' in the documentation can be found on our associated [website](https://bxd.vital-it.ch/#/) as a Data_mm9.tar.gz
 * RNA-seq data can be found on [Gene Expression Omnibus](https://www.ncbi.nlm.nih.gov/geo/query/acc.cgi?acc=GSE114845)
 * EEG/Behavioral data can be found on [Figshare](https://figshare.com/)